-66 I joined Woodbridge in Sixth Form on the Richard Ward Bursarv for STEM Excellence and am currently studying medicine at University College London.
+"I joined Woodbridge in Sixth Form on the Richard Ward Bursary for STEM Excellence and am currently studying Medicine at University College London.
 At school, I was given the opportunity to explore my interest in the natural sciences well beyond what was required.
 My passion was nurtured by some of the kindest, most creative, and supportive teachers that I have ever been taught by.
-The lessons are broad and varied; you learn the multidisciplinary imprint of chemistry alongside its important applications.
+The lessons are broad and varied; you learn the multidisciplinary imprint of Chemistry alongside its important applications.
 There are plenty of practicals, which equip you well for experimental and analytical thinking at university.
-Mrs Hillman and Mrs McNally are wonderful chemistry teachers.
-I would not be where I am now without their gentle encouragement and excellent lessons."
+I would not be where I am now without the teachers' gentle encouragement and excellent lessons.